Stacy Hutton Johnson, PhD, MS/MBA, RN, NEA-BC

-Canopy Consultants grew out of a job share, which turned into a friendship, that led to the discovery of a shared passion.
-The calling to be in leadership came early in our careers, so too did the enjoyment we derived from seeing others thrive in their leadership practice.
+Canopy Consultants emerged from a job share, that turned into a friendship, which led to the discovery of a shared passion.
+A passion for providing others the opportunity to thrive in their leadership practice.

 Contact us today to learn how we can work with you, or your team.